deanturpin/thelaststraw/readme.md

 but the responsibility of disposing of the packaging is passed on to the consumer.

-Ask yourself: is this purchase important enough to justify packaging that will potentially be around for decades?
+Ask yourself: is this purchase important enough to justify packaging that could potentially be around for longer than I will?

 # The future of supermarkets